-Impairment was found in the case of financial assets in the group of trade receivables and other receivables worth PLN 38,599 thousand, covering them with a write-down.
-When stating impairment of individual components of financial assets, the Group is guided by individual assessment of each customer, including mainly the assessment of its financial condition and any collateral held.
-The Group uses mainly blank promissory notes and insurance of foreign accounts receivable relating to eastern markets as the basic means securing debt recovery.
+Impairment was found in the case of financial assets in the group of trade receivables and other receivables worth PLN 32,853 thousand, covering them with a write-down.
+When stating impairment of individual components of financial assets, the Company is guided by individual assessment of each customer, including mainly the assessment of its financial condition and any collateral held.
+The Company uses insurance of foreign accounts receivable relating to eastern markets and blank promissory notes as the basic means securing debt recovery.

-With regard to the trade receivables presented in the table below which are overdue for over 150 days, the Capital Group recovered date PLN 3,620 thousand of VAT as at the balance sheet, using the so-called relief from VAT on bad debts, which was presented in trade liabilities and other liabilities.
+With regard to the trade receivables presented in the table below which are overdue for over 150 days, the Company recovered as at the balance sheet date PLN 3,620 thousand of VAT, using the so-called relief from VAT on bad debts, which was presented in trade liabilities and other liabilities.

-There is concentration of credit risk in the Capital Group related to receivables from loans granted.
-The amount of PLN 21,000 thousand refers to the loan granted to the parent company Ulma CyE S. Coop.
+There is concentration of credit risk in the Company related to receivables from loans granted.
+Out of the balance of loans granted in the amount of PLN 35,563 thousand, PLN 21 000 thousand concerns a loan granted to a parent company Ulma CyE S. Coop.
 Receivables are secured by a registered pledge established by the borrower on its own formwork and scaffolding up to the value of PLN 44 773 thousand.
-In relation to the collateral held and the financial situation of the borrower, the Management Board of the Group considers the risk of non-repayment of debts to be low.
+In relation to the collateral held and the financial situation of the borrower, the Management Board of the Company considers the risk of non-repayment of debts to be low.